AdobeDocs/commerce-operations.en/help/_includes/reference/cli/commerce.md

 ### `--schema`

 The schema to use.
-Omit to use the default schema (usually "main").
+Omit to use the default schema (usually &quot;main&quot;).
 Pass an empty string to not use any schema.
 -  Requires a value